Edit on GitHub

 a.
 Save the file with Ctrl+S and exit with Ctrl+X.

-7. Enter below command to configure the WiFi network setting.
+7. Configure the WiFi network settings.

 8. When the editor is opened, append below contents at the end of the file.